AvrilHunter/NC-News/README.md

 ## Usage

-The project is a REST API with functionality to search and amend articles as well as the functionality to post comments.
+The project is a REST API with various news articles.

-- Like something - you can add a vote to the article!
+- Like something - you can add a vote to the article.

+- Disagree with an article - you can remove votes from the article.

-- Have an opinion - feel free to post a comment!
+- Have an opinion - feel free to post a comment.

-- Join in the conversation now.
+- Join the conversation now!